 - One small onion finely diced

-- 1 tsp. green chilli paste (or chopped green chillies)
+- 1 tsp green chilli paste (or 1 chopped green chilli)

 - Salt and pepper

 - Lightly spray a suitable size casserole dish, which will fit the fish and the tinned tomatoes in, with the low fat cooking spray.

 - Spray a small saucepan a couple of times with the low fat cooking spray, heat the saucepan on high for a minute or so then reduce the heat and sauté the onion.
 Once softened add the green chilli paste and stir for about a minute.

 - Add the tinned tomatoes and then the lentils and stir the mixture.
 Once the mixture is bubbling turn the mixture down and simmer for 4 – 5 minutes stirring well.